svid123/FX-compiler/FXSys/README.md

 **float**<br/>
 **double**<br/>
 With up to two dimensions (i.e. int4, float3x3, etc.)<br/>
-Shader model 6.0 and higher does not support global initializers, so FXSys collects these values and creates aligned data-buffers in separate dictionary and removes it from output translation unit.<br/>
+Shader model 6.0 and higher does not support global initializers, so FXSys collects these values and creates aligned data-buffers in separate dictionary and removes it from output translation unit.
+Constant values support scalar math, binary, bitwise operators<br/>

 ### Example of global initializers:
 ```